Cod Alliance Treaty: Significance

 The Cod Alliance Treaty was discovered in archives long after the end of the Hook and Cod wars (1350–1490).
 Without a direct contemporary reference to this treaty, it is hard to determine its exact significance.
-This is complicated by the fact that the treaty only survives in copy, and that these copies are inconsistent about the year it was signed; i.e. 1350 or 1351, see below.
+This is complicated by the fact that the treaty only survives in a copy, and that these copies are inconsistent about the year it was signed; i.e., 1350 or 1351, see below.

-If the treaty was drafted on 23 May 1350, it can be considered as one of the causes of the Hook and Cod Wars, i.e. the Cod faction making an alliance to fight a civil war, before fighting started in earnest in about April 1351.
+If the treaty was drafted on 23 May 1350, it can be considered one of the causes of the Hook and Cod Wars, i.e., the Cod faction forming an alliance to wage a civil war, before fighting started in earnest in about April 1351.
 If the document is dated to 23 May 1351 or later, it would have a more defensive character.

 What is certain is that the Cod alliance itself already existed before 19 November 1350.
 On that day Gijsbrecht of Nijenrode joined the alliance of Jan of Arkel, Jan of Culemborg, Jan of Egmond, Jan Persijn of Waterland, Gerrit of Heemskerk, Jan of Wateringen, Gerrit van Egmond, and the cities of Delft, Haarlem, Leiden, Amsterdam, Rotterdam and Schiedam, and mentioned as enemies: Willem van Duvenvoorde, Jan van Polanen, and all who allied with these two.

-Even though the exact date of the treaty is still in doubt, the text is very significant.
+Even though the exact date of the treaty remains in doubt, the text is very significant.
 It confirms later writings about the Hook and Cod Wars, and shows the extent of the divisions in Holland.

 Text

 Copies and other treaties

 The treaty text has survived in copies that are not completely identical.
 It first appeared in print in a 1636 work by Van Gouthoeven.
-In 1667 a book by the lawyer Simon van Leeuwen followed.
+In 1667, a book by the lawyer Simon van Leeuwen followed.

-A treaty with the same date formula (see below) and the same list of Cod Alliance members as one of the treaty texts, has been dubbed the Dordtse examplaar (Dordrecht version) by Brokken.
-This is confusing, because it is a different kind of treaty.
-In it Count Willem promises not to alienate any part of the county, nor to grant any fiefs or tax exemptions, in the coming year.
+A treaty with the same date formula (see below) and the same list of Cod Alliance members as one of the treaty texts has been dubbed the Dordtse examplaar (Dordrecht version) by Brokken.
+This is confusing because it is a different kind of treaty.
+In it, Count Willem promises not to alienate any part of the county, nor to grant any fiefs or tax exemptions, in the coming year.
 It therefore has a very different content from the Cod Alliance Treaty.

 The signatories and adversaries

 After announcing himself as William, Duke of Bavaria, Count of Holland, and Lord of Friesland, the count begins to sum up his Cod allies.
-The treaty carefully notes whether these are knights or squires, and whether they are lord of some fief.
-These allies had stood by the count and would continue to do so, in order to help him remain count and lord in Holland, Zeeland and Friesland, and to protect him against their mutual enemies, who wanted to drive them out and steal their possessions.
-The treaty then continues with summing up the enemies of the Cod alliance.
-These do get their rank as knight or squire, but are not marked as lord of a fief.
+The treaty carefully notes whether these are knights or squires, and whether they are lords of some fief.
+These allies had stood by the count and would continue to do so to help him remain count and lord in Holland, Zeeland, and Friesland, and to protect him against their mutual enemies, who wanted to drive them out and steal their possessions.
+The treaty then summarizes the enemies of the Cod alliance.
+These do attain the rank of knight or squire, but are not marked as lord of a fief.